What are the driving conditions on the road to Apache Point Observatory?

 What are the seasonal hazards at 2,801m in Otero County?

 At nearly 3,000 meters, Apache Point Road is subject to rapid icing cycles.
-Technically, the high density of coniferous trees creates permanent shaded zones where black ice can persist long after the main highways have cleared.
+The high density of coniferous trees creates permanent shaded zones where black ice can persist long after the main highways have cleared.
 Safety protocols mandate checking for frozen runoff crossing the roadbed, as the drainage capacity of the narrow asphalt can be overwhelmed by melting snow.
 Despite its short length, the situational awareness required is high; the road is a working transit for observatory staff and equipment, and encountering heavy transport vehicles on the narrow curves requires precise lane positioning.